microsoft/pxt-ev3/docs/projects.md

 ## Basic

-Basic projects to build with your @boardname@.
+Basic projects to build with your @boardnickname@.

 Coming soon.